MarieRiisgaard/snakemake_usearch_primertrim_and_subset/README.md

 conda env create --file environment.yml -n snakemake_usearch
 ```

+All rules use the same environment, hence it's best to just load the environment first before running `snakemake`, and avoid using `--use-conda` or `--sdm conda`.

 ### usearch version 12 only includes a minimal subset of commands
-The `usearch` version currently available (version 12) from the bioconda channel only contains a small subset of commands and doesn't include for example `-otutab_rare`, which is required if you want to also produce a rarefied abundance table (disabled by default, set `rarefy_abund_table` to `True` in the config file to enable).
-As `usearch` is a single binary requiring no external dependencies, you can install `usearch` version 11 by simply overwriting the `usearch` binary in the conda environment.
-Download a precompiled `usearch` version 11 binary from [usearch_old_binaries](https://github.com/rcedgar/usearch_old_binaries/) matching your platform and architecture and manually place it in the `bin` folder in the conda environment and make it executable.
+The `usearch` version currently available (version 12) from the bioconda channel only contains a small subset of commands and doesn't include some required commands, for example `fastx_relabel` and `otutab_rare`.
+As `usearch` is a single binary requiring no external dependencies, you can install `usearch` version 11 by simply overwriting the `usearch` binary in the conda environment by downloading one of the precompiled binaries from [usearch_old_binaries](https://github.com/rcedgar/usearch_old_binaries/) matching your platform and architecture, and then manually place it in the `bin` folder in the conda environment (remember to make it executable).
 For example, on Linux, you can run the following:

 ```
 conda env create -f environment.yml -n snakemake_usearch